risquevan/risquevan/README.md

 - 👋 Hi, I’m @risquevan
 - 👀 I’m interested in backend/frontend development, specializing in java/js.
 - 🌱 I’m currently learning webapps in more detail.
+Elixir lang.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...